Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields

 \subsection{Model Details}

 The IPGN is a customizable pipeline.
-For ball query in point-to-graph fusion, we set ball radius $r$ = 0.1, and the maximum queried point is 24.
+The initial graph encoder utilizes 11 GAT layers and 128 channels.
+For ball query in point-to-graph fusion, we set ball radius $r$ = 0.1, the maximum queried point to be 24, and employ a 3-layer GAT network to represent $\mathcal{G}$ in Fig.~\ref{fig:pg_layer}.
 For feature propagation in both graph-to-point fusion and the Implicit Point Module, we set $k$=3 for the $k$-nearest neighbor search.
 During the entire Point-Graph Network backbone, we set the intermediate fusion features to be 128-dimensional.